mlight06/mlight06/README.md

 ### Hi there 👋
 Hello!
+I'm Michael, from beautiful Colorado.
 I'm a full stack software developer who enjoys creating aesthetically pleasing, functionally sound web applications.
 I take pleasure in designing unique apps that create a benefit for others.
 The world of software allows me to express my creativity.
 It's truly art; just a non-traditional medium.

 Find me on
 <div>